-In order to better ensure treatment longevity and success, we take a collaborative approach to placement by working with our in-office periodontists, Drs.
+In order to better ensure treatment success, we take a collaborative approach to placement by working with our in-office periodontists, Drs.
 Jean-Marie Biebuyck and John Govostes who use accurate digital images and precise 3D surgical guides for proper implant placement.

 Once our specialists have successfully placed your implants, a sufficient period of healing of several months is needed for your implants to fuse properly with your jawbone.
 This process provides a secure and reliable foundation for new, life-like restoration.

 After proper healing, our team invites you back to our Newton office to affix your implant-supported prosthetic.